kinzlaw/VPN-via-SSH/README.md

 In my case, server is Linux(actually a raspberry pi running 24x7), client is Windows 10.
 If you prefer a Linux client, I'd recommend you consult [^1].

 This article is a detailed(somewhat tedious) discussion of the usage scenario.
-For a quick demonstration, skip ahead to the [video demo](#video-demo) and [steps to connect the VPN](#steps-to-connect-the-vpn).
+For a quick demonstration, skip ahead to the [video demo](#video-demo) or [steps to connect the VPN](#steps-to-connect-the-vpn).
 ## Topology of my home network
 I've got a typical home network as most users: devices all connected to a router, in subnet 192.168.31.0/24.
 Their IP addresses in the picture are fabricated, for demonstration only.
 ![Topology of my home network](images/topology.jpg)